yaml/yaml-spec/spec/1.2.2/spec-changes.md

 * Inside double-quoted strings `\/` is now a valid escape for the `/` character.
 * No space is required after the colon in flow style if the key is quoted, e.g.
-  `{"key":value}`
+  `{"key":value}`.
-* The maximum key length of 1024 characters has been removed for flow mapping keys
+* The maximum key length of 1024 characters has been removed for flow mapping keys.
 * Quoted content can include practically all Unicode characters.
 * Documents in streams are now independent of each other, and no longer inherit preceding document directives if they do not define their own.
-* Explicit document-end marker is now always required before a directive
+* Explicit document-end marker is now always required before a directive.

 ## Changes in v1.1 (2005-01-18)